joehawkens/data-structures-tutorial/1-Queue.md

 ## [Example]:
 ### Let's see what this looks like with an example problem.

-### Scemario: You're creating a program that manages help desk tickets for the IT department.
-You want to ensure that each ticket is served in the order they are recieved, so you decide to implement the Queue data strucutre in your program...
+### Scenario: You're creating a program that manages help desk tickets for the IT department.
+You want to ensure that each ticket is served in the order they are recieved, so you decide to implement the Queue data strucutre into the design...

 ```
 tickets = []